yesheenlim/whats-the-issue/README.md

 # What's The Issue?

-Point it at a public repository and get a structured summary of what's happening in the open issues.
+Agentic GitHub issue analysis API.
+Point it at a public repository and get a structured, prioritized summary of open issues, organized by urgency so you know what to look at first.

 ## Prerequisites